 The staffing business, like the rest of the workforce, has always experienced issues relating to DEI (Diversity, Equity, and Inclusion), and 2022 will be no different.
 According to one Data survey, only 28% of companies have a person of color in any leadership position (and of those, only 5 percent are women of color).
 Furthermore, although accounting for nearly double the number of workforce practitioners, only 16 percent of all leaders in the business are persons of color (30 percent).

 In 2020 and 2021, one thing that has changed is the global attention on inequality and inequity.
 As a result, staffing and recruiting firms are taking steps to address the industry’s DEI concerns.
 One thing to remember is that adopting DEI into the workplace is not only the correct thing to do; it is also good for business.
-Two-thirds of staffing experts believe that diverse companies are more effective than their homologs.
+Two-thirds of staffing experts believe that diverse companies are more effective than their homo logs.

 Work from home is here to stay.

 Many agencies functioned remotely before COVID-19, but it wasn’t common practice in the industry.
-The epidemic, of course, requires distant recruiting and the use of remote technology: since the onset of the COVID-19 crisis, 91% of staffing professionals have adopted (or increased their use of) video interviewing or video conferencing solutions.
+The epidemic, of course, requires distant recruiting and the use of remote recruiting technology: since the onset of the COVID-19 crisis, 91% of staffing professionals have adopted (or increased their use of) video interviewing or video conferencing solutions.

 However, don’t expect remote employment or technology to disappear once the epidemic is no longer a requirement.
 Most staffing professionals, on the other hand, believe that the surge in remote jobs and remote recruiting will be permanent after COVID-19.
 Most of the positions we used to recruit for were office-based, but that is no longer the case.
 Even those in charge of large teams work from home.